0806

-0806 is the debut single album by South Korean idol group D-Crunch.
-It was released on August 6, 2018, by All-S Company and distributed by Kakao M. The group contributed to the lyrics, composition, and choreography of its songs.
-The lead single "Palace" is a "powerful" hip hop track.
+0806 is the debut single album by South Korean idol group D-Crunch, released on August 6, 2018 alongside its lead single "Palace" by All-S Company and distributed by Kakao M.

-0806 and "Palace" were concurrently released.
 D-Crunch held a showcase for the album and the group began promoting the song by performing on music chart programs across various television networks.
 The single album peaked at number 46 on South Korea's national Circle Album Chart, where it has shifted over 1,000 copies since its release.

 Background and music structure

 D-Crunch was created by Lee Jong-seok under All-S Company and formally announced as a nine-member hip-hop group on July 4, 2018.
 The group members contributed to the lyrics, composition, and rapping on its tracks, and were also involved in crafting the choreography of the songs.
 Comprising members O.V, Hyunwook, and Hyunoh, the songwriting team G.I.G provided the lyrics and composition to D-Crunch's debut single.
 To differentiate D-Crunch from other idol groups, O.V decided to debut with a "fierce" hip hop track to leave an impression on the general public.
 Recording for 0806 took place at All-S Studio; it was mixed and mastered at FoaL Sound.

-"Palace" is a "cinematic" hip-hop song which utilizes "heavy" sub-bass and a trap beat layered over an orchestra section.
+The lead single "Palace" is a "cinematic" hip hop song which utilizes "heavy" sub-bass and a trap beat layered over an orchestra section.
 O.V stated that the track illustrates "dark and mischievous" hip hop.
 The lyrics deal with "breaking out of fear and thrill to take the first step into the world".
 The track "overflows with power" and "intense rapping" is employed.
 For its visual concept, D-Crunch sported all-black waterproof tech wear.
 In contrast to the single, the second track "I Want" showcases a "refreshing and cute charm".
 It was described as the "heart-changing song of busy contemporary men".
 D-Crunch included musically different songs to demonstrate its versatility.
-The single album's titled 0806 refers the group's debut date.
+The single album's title of 0806 refers to the group's debut date.